- Location and Housing

 - Additional Information

 Universitat Pompeu Fabra (UPF) was founded in 1990 and has already has risen to one of the elite universities in the world.
-The New York Times ranked it 13th among the top 100 universities under 50 years old, and you will be in the company of the 600 international exchange students a year that decide to study at this modern and elite university.
+The New York Times ranked it 13th among the top 100 universities under 50 years old.
+Each year, over 600 international exchange students decide to study at this modern and elite university.
 Located in the urban center of Barcelona and steps away from the sea, Pompeu Fabra offers students an unrivaled education in a variety of disciplines in a truly global environment.
 From volunteering to meeting with an advisor in your field of study, Pompeu Fabra makes it easy to take full advantage of your exchange.
 This exchange program is College of Business Administration (CBA) specific, meaning only undergraduate CBA students may participate.
-For more information about the university, go to the specified UPF's exchange student website, and download the information linked.
+For more information about the university, visit this link.

 Want to learn more?
 Check out the Pitt Business To the World student blog.